Charles Williams (American author): Historical notability

 Of Williams's 22 novels, 16 were paperback originals, and 11 of them Gold Medals; he is described by Gorman as "the best of all the Gold Medal writers."
-Historian Woody Haut calls Williams the "foremost practitioner" of the style of suspense that typified American crime literature from the mid-1950s through the early 1960s: "So prolific and accomplished a writer was Charles Williams that he single-handedly made many subsequent pulp culture novels seem like little more than parodies."
+Haut calls Williams the "foremost practitioner" of the style of suspense that typified American crime literature from the mid-1950s through the early 1960s: "So prolific and accomplished a writer was Charles Williams that he single-handedly made many subsequent pulp culture novels seem like little more than parodies."
 Fellow "hardboiled" author John D. MacDonald cited him as one of the more undeservedly neglected writers of his generation.
 O'Brien, describing Williams as being "overdue" for "wider appreciation," describes him as a stylist consistently faithful to "the narrative values which make his books so entertaining and his present neglect so inexplicable."

 Williams on screen

 Between 1960 and 1990 twelve of Williams' novels were adapted for cinema or television in the United States, France, and Australia: